Solar canal

 A solar canal is a canal fitted with solar panels, increasing their efficiency, and reducing evaporation and land usage.
 The first operative system was installed in Gujarat, India in 2014.

-Benefits
+Description

 By placing solar panels above water, evaporation is lessened.
 Studies from the Canal Solar Power Project in India, show that the resulting shade helps reduce weeds, as well as de-weeding costs.
 The photovoltaic panels benefit from evaporative cooling.
 The panels remain cooler, thus reflecting less light and thereby absorbing more energy.
 Because solar collectors are often built on arable land or natural ecosystems, solar canals could reduce land lost to energy production, as well as conflicts with farmers and other stakeholders.
-Furthermore, land acquisition costs and land-use permitting issues may be circumscribed, if canals are already in operation.
+Land acquisition costs and land-use permitting issues may be circumscribed, if canals are already in operation.
 Irrigation systems may benefit, given that pumps would be located within easy access of a power source.